parkermac/LO/notes/Forecast_Operators_Manual.md

 _**Here are the typical daily steps:**_

 - First, open a browser and look at https://liveocean.apl.uw.edu/output/.
 Anytime after about 6 AM you should see a folder at the bottom of the list named after the current day f[YYYY.MM.DD] (e.g. f2022.07.12).
 This is the public server where we make daily forecast post-processing files available to users. **If the folder is there, everything probably worked fine and if you are in a hurry you can stop here.**
 - At 6:30 AM official operators should get two emails.
-One, titled "LOcean results", is the screen output of driver_roms1.py from the primary forecast run by Parker on klone.
-The other, titled "LO_mox", is from the backup forecast run by Parker on mox.
+One, titled "LO forecst klone", is the screen output of driver_roms2.py from the primary forecast run by Parker on klone.
+The other, titled "LO forecast mox", is from the backup forecast run by Parker on mox.
 These give information on each of the three forecast days.
-For example, the lower third of "LOcean results" today has info about day three of the forecast:
+For example, the lower third of "LO forecast klone" today has info about day three of the forecast:
 ```
 OOOOOOOOOOOOOOOOOOOOOOO f2022.07.14 OOOOOOOOOOOOOOOOOOOOOOOO
  > started at 2022.07.12 04:52:14